COVID-19 (coronavirus) resources

 Take a closer look at the dental health of California's children in the Consequences of Untreated Dental Disease in Children put together by CDA and the California Society of Pediatric Dentistry.

 Read about the move from a surgical model of caries management to a medical model in the February 2003 and March 2003 editions of the Journal of the California Dental Association.

 Access caries risk assessment tools in Caries Management By Risk Assessment (CAMBRA), including a risk assessment form for children 0-5 and CAMBRA treatment guidelines.

 The ADA has developed numerous resources on dental caries.
 Caries risk assessment tools for children and adults can be found under the "Additional Resources" section.

 Xylitol is a natural sweetener with decay-preventive qualities.
-View the CDA’s Xylitol fact sheet.
+View the CDA’s Silver Diamine Fluoride fact sheet.

 Interested in working in a community clinic?
 Find a job or post your resume on the California Primary Care Association’s clinic career job center.

 Click here for CDA's listing of dental clinics in California.